-Overview Judge, lawyer, civil rights advocate, and state senator.
+Abstract Judge, lawyer, civil rights advocate, and state senator.
 The bulk of the Motley papers document her professional life; material includes speeches, interviews, photographs, and memorabilia.
 The collection sheds light on the successes and failures of programs that emerged from the public policy applications of civil rights in such areas as the war on poverty and race discrimination; urban renewal; and in the New York State courts and political systems.
-Notable correspondents include: Bella Abzug,...
+Notable correspondents include: Bella...

 Dates of Materials: 1934-2018

-Overview Mary Alexander (Molly) Yard was a political, civil rights and feminist organizer, best known for her work as the president of the National Organization for Women from 1987-1991, during which time she organized the 1989 National March for Women's Lives, one of the largest marches in Washington D.C. history.
+Abstract Mary Alexander (Molly) Yard was a political, civil rights and feminist organizer, best known for her work as the president of the National Organization for Women from 1987-1991, during which time she organized the 1989 National March for Women's Lives, one of the largest marches in Washington D.C. history.
 Born in 1912 in Shanghai, China, where her parents had sought temporary refuge from the political conflicts rocking Chengtu, the provincial home of their Methodist Episcopl mission.
-She lived...
+She...

 Dates of Materials: 1917 - 1993